 Actually, according to a study published in the journal Obesity Facts in 2014, it happens to the majority of us.
-In this study, researchers determined that almost everyone gains weight on the weekends and loses weight during the weekdays.
+In this study, researchers determined that almost everyone gains weight on the holidays and loses weight during the weekdays.
 Most participants weighed the most on Sundays, and the least on Fridays.
 This weight pattern was consistent across both lean and the heavy subjects.
 And yet some subjects managed to lose weight while others experienced more permanent extra poundage.

 As it turns out, the primary difference between those who were able to lose weight and those who were left with more permanent extra poundage was how the subjects compensated for their wayward weekend activities.
 Those who were able to lose weight demonstrated stronger compensation patterns―their weight decrease started immediately post-weekend, and continued until Friday.
 Those who gained weight, on the other hand, had more variability between days and no clear decrease during weekdays.
 These findings suggest that by being extra mindful during the week, you can recover from a weekend of overeating and still lose weight.